jwplayer/ott-web-app/docs/features/video-sharing.md

 - On the desktop this will copy the URL to the clipboard

-- On mobile devices this will share the URL through the device sharing window
+- On mobile devices, this will share the URL through the device sharing window

 ## Configuration